Aspects of $T\bar{T}+J\bar{T }$ deformed Schwarzian: From gravity partition function to late-time spectral form factor: Discussions and outlook

 \end{itemize} Now, we end by stating some possible future directions.
-First and foremost, we wish to compute the matrix model dual to the deformed 2D-gravity on the line of \cite{Jafferis:2022wez, Maxfield:2020ale}.
-From that, one can compute the Spectral Form Factor, which could be a potential cross-check to our computations.
-We have computed the $j=0$ sector of the $SO(3)$ gauge group.
-One straightforward generalization is to compute the partition function for $j\ne 0$ and then compute the free energy, SFF, etc. One can compute OTOC for this deformed theory by inserting bi-local operators in the disk and check the Lyapunov growth \cite{Mertens:2019tcm}.
+It is promising and also very interesting to perform the computation of the deformed partition functions purely from the bulk side.
+However, the computation of the glueing measure and moduli space volume is more non-trivial in the second-order formalism of JT gravity.
+It requires a detailed study, and we hope to make some progress in that direction in the near future.
+We also wish to compute the matrix model dual to this deformed theory along the line of \cite{Jafferis:2022wez, Maxfield:2020ale} using the technologies mentioned in \cite{Saad:2019lba}.
+We have observed the ramp-plateau behaviour of SFF for our deformed theory, and it is an encouraging sign that perhaps a dual matrix model description exists.
+We hope to report on it in the near future.
+From that, one can compute the SFF, which could be a potential cross-check to our computations.
+Also, for our case, we have computed the $j=0$ sector of the $SO(3)$ gauge group.
+One straightforward generalization is to compute the partition function for $j\ne 0$ and then compute the free energy, SFF, etc. One can compute OTOC for this deformed theory by inserting bi-local operators on the disk and check the Lyapunov growth \cite{Mertens:2019tcm}.
 One can also eventually try to calculate different thermodynamic aspects like free energy and specific heat by the inclusion of FZZT branes (with non-vanishing correlation) on the geodesic boundaries along the line of \cite{Castro:2023rfd, Blommaert:2021fob}.
-Last but not least, the aspect of the calculation of the Hartle-Hawking wavefunction is also non-trivial, but if it can be computed, one can gradually proceed to calculate the late time complexity in the theory for 2D gravity coupled to U(1) gauge theory.
-Apart from these we also wish to inspect the \textit{Eigenstate thermalization hypothesis} (ETH) \cite{Jafferis:2022wez}, from the inverse Laplace transform of matter correlators on the boundary of $AdS_2$, to determine the non-diagonal elements of the dual matter operators in the energy-basis.
+Furthermore, the aspect of the calculation of the Hartle-Hawking wavefunction is also non-trivial, but if it can be computed, one can gradually proceed to calculate the late time complexity for 2D gravity theory coupled to U(1) gauge theory.
+Also, as discussed in the section~(\ref{sec8}), it will also help us to understand the higher rate of growth of the ramp compared to the usual JT gravity by computing the probability of emission of the baby universe.
+Apart from these, we also wish to inspect the \textit{Eigenstate thermalization hypothesis} (ETH) \cite{Jafferis:2022wez}, from the inverse Laplace transform of matter correlators on the boundary of $AdS_2$, to determine the non-diagonal elements of the dual matter operators in the energy-basis.
+Last but not least, it might be interesting to repeat our analysis for hyperscaling violating geometry \cite{Khoeini-Moghaddam:2020ymm}.